 - Deliver more resonant, relevant messaging to individuals and segments

-- Build customer engagement strategies that help grow the business
+- Build an audience engagement program that help grow the business

 Sure, data lakes, CRM software, and other legacy databases still have a place in one’s stack.
 But it’s the CDP that helps marketers extract more value from the technologies — particularly when it comes to customer engagement and data privacy measures:

 - CRM software offers incomplete customer records that don’t account for anonymous data (e.g., browsing behavior) — a vital part of compliance with the CCPA and GDPR.